geektechniquestudios/terminal-bitcoin/README.md

 # terminal-bitcoin
-A simple lightweight script that checks the price of bitcoin and outputs that your terminal continuously without flickering or redrawing
+A simple lightweight script that checks the price of bitcoin and outputs that to your terminal continuously without flickering or redrawing